forseti-security/forseti-security/_docs/quickstarts/scanner/index.md

 [Configuring Forseti: Configuring Scanner]({% link _docs/howto/configure/configuring-forseti.md %}#configuring-scanner).

-##### Selecting a data model
+#### Selecting a data model

 ```bash
 $ forseti model use <YOUR_MODEL_NAME>
 ```

-##### Running the scanner
+#### Running the scanner

 ```bash
 $ forseti scanner run
 ```

-Scanner will produce violations and store them into the violation table in the database.
+Scanner produces violations and stores them in the violation table in the database.
-If you would like to be notified on violations, you will need to run the [Forseti Notifier]({% link _docs/configure/notifier/index.md %}).
+To receive notifications for violations, run the [Forseti Notifier]({% link _docs/configure/notifier/index.md %}).

 ## What's next